kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 1. Explore periodic resyncing of resources.
 That is, periodically issue resize requests to the runtime even if the allocated resources haven't changed.
 1. Allow resizing containers with swap allocated.
+1. Prioritize resizes when resources are freed, or at least make ordering deterministic.

 #### Mutable QOS Class "Shape"